publiccodenet/about/README.md

 ## License

-This repository is [licensed CCO](LICENSE), which basically means that anyone can do anything with it.
-If you are contributing you agree that what you contribute will also fall under this license.
+To the extent possible under law, the Foundation For Public Code has waived all copyright and related or neighboring rights to the content in this repository.
+It is [licensed CCO](https://creativecommons.org/publicdomain/zero/1.0/), which basically means that anyone can do anything with it.
+This does not apply to trademarks or logos of the Foundation For Public Code.

+Contributors to this repository agree that their contributions also fall under this license and that they have the power and authority to grant this licence.